PhilSchoeb/clinical_agent/README.md

    Get the model from this link: https://drive.google.com/file/d/172iru3T088JpbQJF-cX6xPkucguVoZnp

 2. Prepare the data
    Ensure all required data is uploaded to Google Drive, and mount the Drive in Colab notebook.
+MedQA data and MedQA textbooks are availables in the repository at clinical_agent/experiment_data if needed.

 3. Choose a simulation script
    Go to clinical_agent/experiment_scripts/Simulation_scripts, select the simulation script for your model, and open it in Google Colab.